JEAN PAUL RIOPELLE

 Bistro à Champlain opened in 1987.
 After Champlain retired, he was able to devote himself full-time to the restaurant and his rapidly growing wine cellar.

-The bistro's wine cellar holds 38,000 bottles.
+The bistro's wine cellar held 8,000 bottles.
 What does a wine-lover do when he amasses a collection with so many bottles?
 "It was too much to drink by myself," said Champlain, "so I sold them to other wine-lovers, so I could buy more wine."

 Champlain invited us into his cave à vin.
 We gazed in awe at rows of bottles, rising in racks to the mirror-covered ceiling.
-Most wines are French, although there are bottles from nearly every wine-making region.
+Most wines were French, although there were bottles from nearly every wine-making region.
 "I travel to Europe every year to taste recent harvests and decide what to import," explained Champlain.

 We saw a Château Mouton Rothschild '78, with a label designed by Riopelle.
 "Each year, the winery invited an internationally-known painter to design the label," explained Champlain.
 We noted other labels created by Miro and Chagall.